silnrsi/font-harmattan/documentation/source/announcement.md

   - cv85 - Decimal separator (Small reh/Slash)
 - Added:
   - U+061D ARABIC END OF TEXT MARK
-  - Due to the rarity of these characters, lam-alef ligatures have not been implemented with these new characters
+  - Due to the rarity of these characters, lam-alef ligatures have not been implemented with these new characters:
     - U+0870 ARABIC LETTER ALEF WITH ATTACHED FATHA
     - U+0871 ARABIC LETTER ALEF WITH ATTACHED TOP RIGHT FATHA
     - U+0872 ARABIC LETTER ALEF WITH RIGHT MIDDLE STROKE